videlalvaro/videlalvaro.github.io/_posts/2014-08-27-some-papers-and-an-interesting-book.md

 This paper basically presents what we today call "Offline First" but with the terminology used back in the '90s, 1992 to be precise.
-For example, let's see this use case or their solution:
+For example, let's see this use case of their solution:

 >Home Use: Imagine having a machine at home which replicates most of
 >the environment you use in the office.
 When you commute, your machine